The best itinerary for one week in Rome and around

 Admission to the Pantheon is free.

-Day 4: Day trip to Pompeii
+Day 4: Day trip to Pompeii on your One Week in Rome

 With 7 days in Rome, there’s no harm in taking some day trips to nearby Italian attractions.
 Pompeii, the Roman town that was buried under ash and lava when Vesuvius erupted in 79AD is a perfect day trip destination from Rome.

 Situated just south of Naples, Pompeii can easily be reached by high-speed train.
-You can either go there independently or join an organised tour
+You can either go there independently or join an organised tour for a day trip from Rome to Pompeii.

 Day 5: Visit the Colosseum, Roman Forum and Palatine Hill